 Environmental concerns relative to industrial development are discussed in Policies I-5 and I-6.
 Development permit applications for industrial uses which may create an emission or waste problem, or may be a hazardous use, shall be referred to the Department of Environment and the Bedford Waters Advisory Committee, where applicable, for their information and comment (Policy I-5).
 Policy I-6 indicates Town Council's intention to encourage the safe use, production, transportation, storage, and disposal of hazardous goods in the Town consistent with federal and provincial legislation.
-Environmental concerns relative to industrial development are also addressed in Policy E-8 in the Environment Chapter.
+Environment Chapter.
 Policy E-8 indicates that the erection of any structure or the alteration of land levels between 100 and 50 feet of a watercourse or water retention area shall be prohibited within areas designated and/or zoned for industrial unless undertaken by development agreement pursuant to the requirements of Policies E-8 and Z-3.
 The intent of this policy is to distance disturbed areas associated with new industrial developments from watercourses to minimize the potential for sedimentation.